 Social identity theory and the concept of cognitive dissonance help us understand how the disconnection between party loyalties and referendum voting could cause a potential realignment of voters on the basis of their views on independence.
 To put it simply ‘Yes’ voters could not reconcile a Labour vote with the position they had taken at the referendum.
 In a structural equation framework we demonstrated that voting in favour of independence directly led to an increase in the probability of voting SNP in the general election amongst erstwhile Labour voters.
 Indeed the impact of referendum on switching to the SNP was highly significant at every time point even when allowing for a powerful array of explanatory variables.

 Moreover, in keeping with social identity theory, these changes to vote choice were linked to changing partisan identities.
 On the one hand voting ‘Yes’ increased the likelihood of identifying with the SNP and reduced identification with Labour.
 Changes in party identification were driven primarily by referendum vote choice, especially in the period following the referendum, with Yes voters much less likely to continue identifying with Labour and more likely to identify with the SNP.
 Only 30% of the Labour supporters as of February 2014 who ended up voting SNP still identified with Labour in May 2015 (compared to 80% at the outset).
 In other words the shifts in voting were also associated with shifts in party identification, an observation confirmed by the significant role of SNP identity in vote switching in the vote models.
-In keeping with the concept of self-categorisation, ‘Yes’ voters ceased to define themselves by the party they had supported (Labour) and instead defined themselves politically by their support for independence, switch allegiance and in many cases identifying with the pro-independence campaigning party, the SNP.
+In keeping with the concept of self-categorisation, ‘Yes’ voters ceased to define themselves by the party they had supported (Labour) and instead defined themselves politically by their support for independence.

 Social identity theory also predicts that attitudes should follow those of the salient reference group.
 It is therefore perhaps not surprising that we found that changes in attitudes, evaluations and identities were influenced by referendum vote both before and after the referendum took place.
 In particular, devolution preference, national identity, satisfaction with UK democracy and approval of the Scottish Government all influenced the desertion of Labour supporters to the SNP in 2015.
 In other words, voting Yes led to a change in political attitudes in a direction consistent with and more favourable to the SNP and unfavourable to Labour.
 Through this effect on attitudes, evaluations and identities, voting Yes indirectly led to an increase in the probability of voting SNP in the 2015 General Election.
 However, one of the key findings of the study is that the consequences of the referendum was not so much about how it changed people’s attitudes, evaluations and identities, but more about how these became more closely aligned to party support.
 In short, the referendum caused a re-alignment of existing attitudes such that voters on the Yes side became increasingly likely to switch allegiance immediately before and after the referendum.
 Our decomposition of vote switching of Labour to SNP demonstrated that only a fraction of the loss of a third of its 2010 voters to the SNP was attributable to changes in attitudinal positions.
 What was far more important was that those holding pro-independence attitudes were no longer prepared to lend Labour their support after the referendum had taken place.
 Together with the re-alignment of party identities described above, this suggests that the Scottish Independence referendum had a profound re-aligning effect on party support in Scotland, strengthening the link between SNP voting and pro-independence attitudes.